The FIRE movement is incredibly popular.

 How our future could look, and what we would do if we had an abundance of free time, is healthy.
 This idea transcends any specific goal of FIRE.
-Pursuing FIRE because you hate your job is not going to get you to a spot where you enjoy retiring early.
-We should figure out what makes us happy first, and use that as motivation for what we want to pursue.
-Otherwise, we are aiming for the wind and destination is not going to be very enjoyable.
+Pursuing FIRE because you hate your job will not get you to a spot where you enjoy retiring early.
+We should figure out what makes us happy first and use it as motivation for pursuing.
+Otherwise, we aim for the wind, and the destination is not going to be very enjoyable.

-The diversity in how people are implementing FIRE shows that there is not one size that fits everyone.
+The diversity in how people are implementing FIRE shows that no one size fits everyone.
 We are all at different stages, and figuring out what options we have to achieve what we want is the only way we can make it work.